Moving your products to market with ease and affordability Land, Air, Sea, or Rail

 Jacksonville is America's Logistics CenterAccessible to the entire southeast within an 8 hour drive

 Clay County is located just south of Jacksonville.
 Jacksonville is home to JAXPORT, the #1 cargo shipping port in Florida.
 Over 550,000 individuals work in transportation, trade and logistics throughout Florida.
 CSX, Norfolk Southern and Florida East Coast Railway all run through the region.
 I-10 and I-95 connect near Jacksonville's downtown.
 I-295 forms a beltway around the region.
 Jacksonville International Airport is located 30 minutes from Clay County with direct access to 30 U.S. airports and over 95 non-stop daily flights.
+Clay County is part of Foreign Trade Zone No. 64 which provides tremendous cost savings.

 Learn more about Clay County's logistics and distribution advantagesAffordabilty and market access start here